 The Federal National Council (FNC) is the consultative council, the parliamentary body of the UAE.
 It has 40 members.
-The current FNC is the result of the latest elections in 2015.
-Dr. Amal Al Qubaisi is the Chairperson and the Speaker of the Federal National Council.
+During the first session of the 17th legislative chapter of the FNC held on 14 November 2019, the members of the FNC unanimously elected Saqr Ghobash as Speaker of the Council.

 The Federal National Council (FNC) is the consultative council, the parliamentary body of the UAE.
 It was formed as per the provisions of the UAE's Constitution.
 Its main functions as per Articles 89 to 92 include: